nanhung/nanhung.me/content/home/about.md

 # Biography

 Howdy!
 My name is Nan-Hung Hsieh (謝男鴻).
-I'm a postdoc at Texas A&M University [**Toxicology Program**](https://toxicology.tamu.edu/).

-My research interests include computational toxicology and risk assessment, especially [**uncertainty**](https://en.wikipedia.org/wiki/Uncertainty_quantification) and [**sensitivity analysis**](https://en.wikipedia.org/wiki/Sensitivity_analysis) in Bayesian physiologically based kinetic modeling.
+I'm a postdoc at Texas A&M University [Toxicology Program](https://toxicology.tamu.edu/).
+My research focus on computational toxicology and risk assessment, especially [uncertainty](https://en.wikipedia.org/wiki/Uncertainty_quantification) and [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) in Bayesian physiologically based kinetic modeling.

-I also focus on [open source software](https://opensource.com/resources/what-open-source), [open science](https://opensource.com/resources/open-science), and [reproducible research](https://en.wikipedia.org/wiki/Reproducibility).
+I'm also interested in [open science](https://opensource.com/resources/open-science) and [reproducible research](https://en.wikipedia.org/wiki/Reproducibility).
 I believe that science can be more transparent, so people can easily share and acquire more knowledge through these ways.

 A copy of my CV can be found [**HERE**](/post/CV_(NHsieh).pdf).
 (Latest update: May 2019)